Client ResourcesFreelancingWorking with Designers

 Flexibility in Working Hours

-One reason that flexible working hours are so highly correlated to job satisfaction is that it allows people to adapt to circumstances that might otherwise be stressful.
-Choosing when and where to work makes it possible to avoid dealing with situations that might otherwise cause anxiety or stress.
+One reason flexible working hours are so highly correlated to job satisfaction is that they allow people to adapt to circumstances that might otherwise be stressful.
+Choosing when and where to work makes it possible to avoid situations that might otherwise cause anxiety or stress.

 Job Satisfaction and Career Choice

 Another significant factor that determines job satisfaction is your ability to choose your career path.
-In one study, job satisfaction was shown to be higher for those who chose their career paths rather than finding jobs based on someone else's direction.
+In one study, job satisfaction was higher for those who chose their career paths rather than finding jobs based on someone else's direction.

 A Career That Supports Flexibility